Italy's Popolare Vicenza, Banca Etruria in exclusive merger talks

-MILAN, April 12 Mid-sized Italian lender Banca Popolare di Vicenza and its smaller rival Banca Etruria have entered exclusive merger talks, they said in separate statements on Saturday.
+MILAN Mid-sized Italian lender Banca Popolare di Vicenza BPVIC.UL and its smaller rival Banca Etruria (PEL.MI) have entered exclusive merger talks, they said in separate statements on Saturday.

 Banca Etruria agreed not to start tie-up negotiations with any other until May 30 in order to allow Popolare Vicenza to present a binding offer, the banks said.